MarianoMolina/project_alice/README.md

 In the case of Workflows, these nodes are "inner tasks" instead of specific methods defined in the class.
 These are provided in the "tasks" object of the parent Workflow, and they are executed as a normal inner node would.

-> Here's an example of both a workflow and a task, and how they pass and use the data produced:
+> Here's an example of both a workflow and a task, and how they pass and use the data produced: [*Note:* These tasks/workflows have been redesigned since then, but the diagram is still relevant]

 ![Task logic](./shared/img/diagrams/Task_logic.png "Task logic flow")